 To view important information about your Mac, such as your operating system, simply click on the Apple icon in the upper left-hand corner of the Menu Bar and select About This Mac.

 A small window will appear displaying the operating system version, processor, and memory on the computer.

 In the same window, you will also find two more options; Software Update, which checks the web for all available updates and System Report, which provides more detailed information about the system, such as the serial number and hardware specifications.

-On a Mac, the Command key functions just like the Control key on a PC.
+On a Mac, the Command key functions just like the Control key on a PC; however, Macs also have a Ctrl key which has a different functionality and is not as frequently used.
 Some common keyboard shortcuts found on a PC can easily be done on a Mac.
 Here are a couple examples:

 The Select All shortcut is done by holding the Command key and pressing the letter A.

 If an application is not responding or you would like to completely close an application, hold Command and press the letter Q to Quit the application.
 You can also open Force Quit Applications (the Mac counterpart to Windows Task Manager) by pressing Command + Option + Escape.
 When the Force Quit window opens, select the application you would like to quit, and then click Force Quit.